Sammy131/SIGN-LANGUAGE-DETECTION-USING-PYTHON/README.md

 -> Used ML algorithm and Convolutional neural networks (CNN) based on Deep Learning implemented using Python.

 -> For data acquisition, images were captured by webcam using Python and OpenCV.
 OpenCV provides functions which are primarily aimed at the Real-Time Computer Vision.

 -> Trained a TensorFlow Model to create a Real-Time Sign Language Detection System.

 -> The basic idea of this project is to make a system using which Speech Impaired People can significantly communicate with all other people using their normal gestures.

-The basic flowchart of the model is
+The Basic FLOWCHART of the Model

 ![1](https://user-images.githubusercontent.com/114558761/194708613-bcfc8376-7a2e-4d10-9271-a9918dfd695c.jpg)